The Curse of the House of Atreus is one of the most well known and disturbing family curses in all of Greek mythology.

 Agamemnon and Menelaus were once compatible co-rulers of their kingdom.
 Then the brothers made a dreadful mistake in their choice of wives.

-This is the famous “Helen of Troy”, or “The face that launched a thousand ships.”
+This is the famous “Helen of Troy,” also known as “the face that launched a thousand ships.”
 When Helen was kidnapped, the brothers declared war on Troy.

 Agamemnon left behind his wife Clytemnestra, his daughters Iphigenia and Electra, and his son, Orestes.